-It is the policy of the University that all candidates for admission are treated on a fair and equitable basis irrespective of religious belief, political opinion, race, sex, age, marital status, colour, ethnic origin or sexual orientation.
+The University will provide equality of opportunity and treatment to all, regardless of a person's gender identity/expression (this includes Transgender and Non-Binary people); pregnancy or maternity status; marital or civil partnership status; whether or not they have dependants (including caring responsibilities); religious belief or political opinion; race (including colour, nationality, ethnic or national origins, including Irish Travellers); disability; sexual orientation and age.
 However, potential applicants should be aware that under the Medical Act, the minimum age for inclusion on the GMC Medical Register on graduation is 21.
 This means that it is not possible to admit students on to the five-year programme under the age of 16.